Menu

 Saliva Drug Test for Cannabis — Still the Best Option

-Until such time as a commercially available breath test for cannabis is an option, police will need to rely on existing technologies to try and catch drug drivers.
-A saliva drug test for cannabis is still the most reliable and least invasive way for authorities to check if a driver is under the influence of illegal drugs.
+Until a commercially available breath test for cannabis becomes reality, police will continue to rely on existing technologies to identify drug drivers.
+A saliva drug test for cannabis remains the most reliable and least invasive way for authorities to check if a driver is under the influence of illegal drugs.

-If you would like more information on drug testing, for personal or business monitoring, please contact Zoom Testing and we will try and offer as much reliable advice as possible.
+If you would like more information on drug testing for cannabis, whether for personal or business monitoring, please contact Zoom Testing and we will try to offer as much reliable advice as possible.

 Photo by Anthony Cunningham for Zoom Testing